aiven/devportal/docs/platform/howto/saml/setup-saml-azure.rst

 Set up SAML with Microsoft Azure Active Directory
 =================================================

 This article explains how to set up SAML with `Microsoft Azure Active Directory (AD) <https://azure.microsoft.com/en-us/products/active-directory/>`_ for an organization in Aiven.
-For more information on SAML and instructions for other identity providers, see the :doc:`Enable SAML authentication </docs/platform/howto/saml/saml-authentication>` article.
+For more information on SAML and instructions for other identity providers, see the :doc:`Set up SAML authentication </docs/platform/howto/saml/saml-authentication>` article.

 Prerequisite steps in Aiven Console